-Maybe you should go to the source: I’ve written 3 books about this starting in 1998 — and all of these appear to be related to the same threads — over 2 decades.
+Maybe you should go to the source: I’ve written three books about this starting in 1998 — and all of these appear to be related to the same threads — over two decades.

-I’ve been tracking the telco deployments of fiber optics since 1991 when they were announced as something called the Information Superhighway.
-The plan was to have America be the first fiber optic country — and each phone company went to their state commissions and legislatures and got tax breaks and rate increases to fund these ‘utility’ network upgrades that were supposed to replace the existing copper wires with fiber optics — starting in 1992.
-And it was all a con.
+I’ve been tracking the Telecom deployments of fiber optics since 1991 when they were announced as something called the Information Superhighway.
+The plan was to have America be the first fiber optic country — and each phone company went to their state commissions and legislatures and got tax breaks and rate increases to fund these ‘Utility network’ upgrades that were supposed to replace the existing copper wires with fiber optics — starting in 1992.
+It was all a con.

-As a former senior telecom analyst (and the telcos my clients) i realized that they had submitted fraudulent cost models, and fabricated the deployment plans.
-The first book, 1998, laid out some of the history “The Unauthorized Bio” with foreword by Dr. Bob Metcalfe (co-inventor of Ethernet networking).
+As a former senior telecom analyst (the Telecoms my clients) I realized that they had submitted fraudulent cost models, and fabricated the deployment plans.
+The first book, 1998, laid out some of the history “The Unauthorized Biography of the Baby Bells” with foreword by Dr. Bob Metcalfe (co-inventor of Ethernet networking).
 I then released “$200 Billion Broadband Scandal” in 2005, which gave the details as by then more than 1/2 of America should have been completed — but wasn’t.
-And the mergers to make the companies larger were also supposed to bring broadband– but didn’t.
+The mergers to make the Telecom companies larger were also supposed to bring broadband– but it didn’t.
 I updated the book in 2015 “The Book of Broken Promises $400 Billion broadband Scandal and Free the Net”, but realized that there were other scams along side this — like manipulating the accounting.

 We paid about 9 times for upgrades to fiber for home or schools and we got nothing to show for it — about $4000-7000 per household (though it varies by state and telco).
 By 2017 it’s over 1/2 trillion.

-It’s time to take them to court. period.
+It’s time to take this to court.
+Period.
 We should go after the financial manipulations (cross-subsidies) where instead of doing the upgrades to fiber, they took the money and spent it everywhere else, like buying AOL or Time Warner (or overseas investments), etc. We should hold them accountable before this new FCC erases all of the laws and obligations.